PerEAJ/OPCTree/README.md

-# pyOPC - A tool for efficient CLI handling off OPC DA structures
+# OPCTree - A tool for efficient CLI handling off OPC DA structures

 This packaged is made for simplifying working with OPC data from the Python CLI.
 It enables easy scan of a nested structure, searching